 Piklu ran with a cloth at once.
 He enjoyed helping his mother out.
 Uncle wore his disgusted look on his face till Piklu finished mopping up.
 He looked at uncle and smiled and uncle in return chose to look away.

 Who cared about what uncle wanted?
 I was very fond of Lata aunty and she reciprocated.
 She was very happy when she heard about me leaving for Bangalore and went around telling the news to everybody with excitement.
 Piklu had even started fantasizing about it and asked me several questions about Bangalore.

 I heard someone coughing very badly.
 I turned to see and found Chaturvedi uncle interfering with my thoughts and he was not able to stop coughing like his blabbering.
 All of us ran to his rescue but couldn’t help.
-Even while he was getting chocked he kept cursing Piklu for his state.
+Even while he was getting choked, he kept cursing Piklu for his state.
 Uncle complained of difficulty in breathing.
 He got nervous and was not able to relax.
-This in turn added to his condition.
-He held my dad’s hand and told him what his akhri ichcha was.
+This in turn worsened his condition.
+He held my dad’s hand and told him what his akhri ichcha (last wish) was.

 Uncle looked at Pikklu with some sort of surprise and Piklu as usual smiled at him and asked if he felt better.
 Uncle nodded his head and looked at Lata aunty in the room.
 He had an expression which none had never seen before, like he wanted to say something.
-He looked at Piklu again but said nothing.
+He looked at Piklu and a lot of unspoken gratitude crowded his mind but, he said nothing.